INSURANCE - CAR INSURANCE

 Tip

-Driving without insurance in California is a punishable offense.
-The exact consequences for operating a vehicle without insurance depend on the number of times a person has committed the offense.
+Driving without insurance in California is a punishable offense, just as it is in many states.
+The consequences depend on the number of times you've committed an offense.

-For the first offense, the driver will receive a citation, be fined, and may have their vehicle registration suspended.
-The fine for a first offense is a minimum fine of $100.
+• First offense: For the first offense, the driver will receive a citation, be fined, and may have their vehicle registration suspended.
+The fine for a first offense is a minimum of $100.

 If your vehicle is impounded, you may also have to pay towing and storage fees in addition to the fines and costs associated with starting or reinstating an insurance policy.